takuma1102/ssBartik/README.md

 ## Headline visualizations and tables

 `ssBartik` turns estimation and diagnostic results into publication-ready figures and tables.
-The examples below illustrate some of the package's main outputs.
+The examples below demonstrate some of the package’s main outputs using sample datasets with either exogenous shares or exogenous shocks.

 <img src="man/figures/README-rotemberg.png" alt="Rotemberg weights plot" />
 *This figure follows the Rotemberg-weight visualization in Goldsmith-Pinkham, Sorkin, and Swift (2020).*